-Resource Take part in COVID-19 research NRAS was contacted by many teams of researchers at a variety of universities to conduct research by a survey on the impact that COVID-19 is having on people living with RA and adult JIA.
+Resource Get involved in COVID-19 research NRAS was contacted by many teams of researchers at a variety of universities to conduct research by a survey on the impact that COVID-19 is having on people living with RA and adult JIA.
 We would like to thank all that took part in these studies.
 Here are the studies we have been involved in and where we have them, the results.
-Print Article PRINCIPLE trial The PRINCIPLE trial aims to find treatments that reduce hospital admission and improve symptoms for people with COVID-19.
+Print Article Global Rheumatology Alliance COVID-19 Vaccine Survey If you are 18 years or older and have a rheumatic disease, please consider participating in this survey.
+You are eligible to take the survey whether or not you received the COVID-19 vaccine.
+GRA will not collect personal information such as name, email address, IP address, or other data that will make you easily identifiable. […] Article PRINCIPLE trial The PRINCIPLE trial aims to find treatments that reduce hospital admission and improve symptoms for people with COVID-19.
 Article CORE – UK Kings College London study A study based on experiences of the pandemic, and how this can help future decisions within the medical community.
 Article COVID-19: Social Distancing with Chronic Pain Study This study aims to look at isolation and it has effected those with chronic pain Article Wellbeing and Activity Behaviours in rheumatoid arthritis survey 2 Wellbeing and Activity Behaviours in rheumatoid arthritis survey 2 We would like to thank you for supporting the research from the University of Birmingham looking at wellbeing in people with rheumatoid arthritis (RA) during the COVID-19 pandemic.
 We have had an overwhelming response.
 If you completed the first survey, you may remember, this research is […] Article Impact of COVID-19 on health-related quality of life for people with inflammatory arthritis Impact of COVID-19 on health-related quality of life for people with inflammatory arthritis People with autoimmune conditions, such as inflammatory arthritis, have a potentially increased risk of more serious COVID-19 infection.
 Some people with these conditions, who are taking certain immunosuppressive medication, have been advised to ‘shield’ and self-isolate for a period of up to […] Article The COVID symptom tracker The COVID symptom tracker Kings College London have had a remarkable response so far – more than 2 million downloads – but their research into COVID-19, fatigue, the impact on those with existing disease and immunosuppression, and other symptoms, will be much improved if numbers can be increased with more patients joining.
 Click here to […] Article COVIDENCE UK The COVIDENCE UK Research Study has been developed in response to the outbreak of coronavirus (COVID-19).
-Article European Patient Registry At this time, little is known about how patients with rheumatic diseases or autoimmune conditions, many of whom use medications and drugs that suppress the immune system, are affected by the virus.